Generally, doctors do not prefer hair transplants using body hair. However, in some cases, they may have to perform a hair transplant with body hair.

-There are other areas that your doctor can use as a donor area in hair transplant.
+There are other areas that your doctor can use as a donor area in a hair transplant.
 But the hairs in these areas are quite thin and suitable only for transplantation to the front hairline and temple peaks.
-These areas include arm, armpit, pubic and thigh hair.
+These areas include arm, armpit, pubic, and thigh hair.

 The Technique Used in Hair Transplants

 In your hair transplantation process, your doctor takes the hair grafts from your nape area, which usually has a high hair density.
 If there are not enough hair follicles in your nape area, your doctor will have to alternatively remove hair follicles from other parts of your body.
 At the same time, your doctor will perform this procedure under local anesthesia.

 First, your doctor makes a circular incision in the skin surrounding the graft.
 In the next step, it removes the hair follicles.
 Your doctor places the removed hair follicles in a special solution.
 In the last step of the procedure, your doctor places your hair follicles in the recipient area.